 The Department has conducted surveys of spawning Herring populations as part of its ongoing monitoring and management of the fishery since the 1970s.
 In 2019, the Department developed, and the Fish and Game Commission adopted, a state-wide Fishery Management Plan for Pacific Herring (Herring FMP) that addresses current management needs and opportunities for future research.
 As part of the implementation of this plan, which includes a tiered management approach, the Department monitors fishing effort and assesses Herring spawning behavior in management areas with commercial fishery activity.
 Department scientists also consider a suite of ecological and environmental indices as Essential Fishery Information (EFI).
 Collectively, these serve to inform quota setting and/or fishery closures.

 Commercial Pacific Herring Quotas and Management Tiers for All Areas and Sectors

 Per Title 14 California Code of Regulations (CCR) Article 6, which implements the Herring FMP, the Director of the California Department of Fish and Wildlife sets annual fishing quotas for all management areas and sectors of the commercial herring fishery.
 These quotas are set in accordance with the management strategy described in Chapter 7 of the Herring FMP, which includes the assignment of each area to one of the three management tiers.

 Commercial quotas for San Francisco Bay, Tomales Bay, Humboldt Bay, and Crescent City are established at the levels shown in the table below.
 For all management areas, regulations allow the take of Herring for both sac-roe and whole fish markets.
 Herring Eggs on Kelp (HEOK) is allowed only in San Francisco Bay.

 |San Francisco Herring Eggs on Kelp

-For information on development of the California Pacific Herring Fishery Management Plan (FMP) or to report a Pacific herring spawn please contact:
+For information on the management of the Herring Fishery in California or to report a Herring spawn, please email AskMarine@wildlife.ca.gov.